-Which is why, if, like me, you don't like Ted Lasso, you'll find this one the most relatable season to date.
+Which is why, if you're like me and don't enjoy Ted Lasso, you'll find this to be the best, most relatable season to date.
 In a way, it's almost a shame that this is the end.
 If the series continued down this path, I could see myself enjoying it more.

 Not much has changed.
 The series still coasts by with little stakes, some nicely rounded archetypes, and the living embodiment of a "live, laugh, love" poster in Jason Sudeikis.
 If that's what you want, Ted Lasso delivers.